The Independent Voice for Conservative Values

 The Carthaginians, the Phoenicians, and the Philistines are not the only ancient people to have disappeared from the world stage.
-There were the Sumerians, the Akkadians, the Babylonians, the Assyrians, the Canaanites, the Hitites, the Minoans, and even the ancient Egyptians have all come and gone.
-None of these ancient civilizations exist anymore today.
+The Sumerians, the Akkadians, the Babylonians, the Assyrians, the Canaanites, the Hitites, the Minoans, and even the ancient Egyptians have all come and gone.
+None of these ancient civilizations exist anymore.
 Their cultures have all disappeared.
 The people who inhabit Egypt today are not the descendants of the ancient Egyptians who built the pyramids.
-Today's Egyptians are mostly Arabs, the descendants of the same desert dwelling Arab tribes who originally inhabited the land east of the Jordan River.
-They were transplanted to Egypt after the Muslim conquests of North Africa in the 7th Century.
-They are a Semitic people descended from Shem just like the Jews are.
-The Arabs who live in Egypt today are not related ethnically, culturally, linguistically, or even historically to the ancient Egyptians.
+Today's Egyptians are mostly Arabs, the descendants of the same desert dwelling tribes who originally inhabited the lands east of the Jordan River.
+They were transplanted to Egypt after the Muslim conquest of North Africa in the 7th Century.
+They are a Semitic people descended from Shem just like Jews are.
+The Arabs who live in Egypt today are not related either ethnically, culturally, linguistically, or genetically to the early Egyptians.

 Here is something you may not have known about the conflicted history of the Middle East.
 Jews are Hebrews.
 The word Hebrew is an English word derived from the word Ebrim, or Evrim.
 The Jews are Hebrews who moved into the area once inhabited by the Philistines and the Canaanites.
-Over time they subdued and assimilated these heathen tribes and created their own civilization and culture which thrived in that land for over a thousand years until they were conquered first by the ancient Babylonians and then later by the armies of Rome.
-After their conquest by the Babylonians they were forcibly removed from the land, but they eventually returned and rebuilt their little kingdom and their ancient civilization under the rule of King Darius of Persia.
+Gradually over time they subdued and assimilated most of these heathen tribes and created their own civilization and culture which thrived for over a thousand years until they were conquered by the ancient Babylonians and later by the legions of Rome.
+After their conquest by Babylon they were forcibly removed from their land, but they eventually returned and rebuilt their tiny homeland under the Persian King Darius.